How Will Your Sports Wheelchair Support Health & Well-Being?

 What is a sports wheelchair?

-For example, sports wheelchairs designed for basketball are likely to have a front bumper of some sort to protect the user during collisions, they will likely have an anti-tip wheel so the player can lean backwards more freely to generate shot power and have centre of gravity alteration options.
+For example, sports wheelchairs designed for basketball are likely to have a front bumper of some sort to protect the user during collisions, and they will likely have an anti-tip wheel in the back, so that the player can lean backwards more freely to generate shot power and have centre of gravity alteration options.
 The tennis option will offer agility and control with a wider frame and front castor placement to support lateral and forward leaning.

 What does health & well-being really mean?

 For a long time now, the term ‘health’ has been synonymous with the lack of physical illness, and it’s been said that the more you exercise and the fitter you are, the less likely you are to have cardiac, respiratory, neurological, or any other kinds of health issues, for that matter.
 This has been scientifically supported with evidence conclusively linking diet, exercise and lifestyle to physical health.